ahughes03/rclone/README.md

-rclone steps to automation
+##RClone Steps to Automation

-terminal in your Mac
+Terminal in your Mac

-first group of commands creates folders for the scripts you'll be implementing
+First group of commands creates folders for the scripts you'll be implementing
 ```
 export EDITOR=nano
 mkdir ~/Documents/computer